Kitsap County Security Clearance Revocation Lawyers

 There are many reasons why your security clearance can be revoked but some of the most common are personal conduct, drug involvement and security violations:

 - Personal Conduct - If you license is revoked due to personal conduct issues than you were demonstrating “conduct involving questionable judgment, untrustworthiness, unreliability, lack of candor, dishonesty, or unwillingness to comply with rules and regulations could indicate that the person may not properly safeguard classified information.”

 - Drug Involvement - If you license is revoked due to drug involvement than you may have shown a history of involvement with illegal drugs such as marijuana or even abuse of legal prescription drugs

-- Security Violations - If you have a history of security violations than your clearence may be revoked because the government has raised doubts about your trustwothiness and ability to secure classified information.
+- Security Violations - If you have a history of security violations than your clearance may be revoked because the government has raised doubts about your trust worthiness and ability to secure classified information.

 Appealing a Security Clearance Revocation

 The initial process for obtaining security clearance involves filling out a Standard Form 86 Questionnaire for National Security Positions (SF-86) or Electronic Questionnaires for Investigation Processing (e-QIP).
 You must be honest and accurate when completing these forms, as any mistakes could affect the reviewing agency's final decision.

 When you initially apply for security clearance or are going through the renewal process, the government will conduct a thorough background check.